What is telehealth?

 Back to top

 You can ask your doctor or healthcare provider about telehealth specialties which are available through MUSC.
-Several specialties are already seeing patients via telehealth in clinics around the state, including: pediatric and adult nutritional consulting, pediatric specialties, and general surgery.
+Several specialists are already seeing patients via telehealth in clinics around the state, including: pediatric and adult nutritional consulting, pediatric specialties, and general surgery.
 Other specialists are available in many community emergency departments and hospitals in South Carolina, such as stroke care, psychiatry and emergency child care.
 More specialties and locations are added regularly.

 Back to top